 - Encourage mindfulness, health, and peace

 I believe every dollar is a vote for what we want companies to make and the planet we want to leave our kids.
-We do not need to change our lives completely.
-Instead, we can each move toward a healthy planet through small steps in the right direction.
+Let’s unite to support healthier products for us and our one planet.